nateCode1/svacketz/README.md

 Most of the procedures for single round non-ideal seeding match those for the ideal case.
 For our previous methods to apply, we need a number of participants that is divisible by the number of participants per match (denoted as n).

 To accommodate this, some matches will be missing one or more participants.
 In the case of a bracket with 2 participants per match this is commonly referred to as a BYE round.
-Going forward BYE will refer to a dummy participant which doesn't actually participant, but is a placeholder for within the bracket.
+Going forward BYE will refer to a dummy participant which doesn't actually participate, but is a placeholder for within the bracket.

 Lets look at a 2 participant per match example to begin.
 Suppose we have participants {1,2,3,4,5}.
 For our methods to work we will need the number of participants to be divisible by 2, which 5 is not.
 This constraint can be formalized as: